 PUVA, another type of light therapy — in which a person takes medication to increase ultraviolet absorption — is not suitable for use during pregnancy.

 Learn more about sunlight, light therapy, and psoriasis here.

 Systemic and biologic drugs

-These types of medication should be avoided during pregnancy or breastfeeding, except where there is a clear medical need that outweighs any risk to the baby.
+Doctors usually advise women to avoid systemic and biological medication during pregnancy or breastfeeding, except where there is a clear medical need that outweighs any risk to the fetus.

 - oral retinoids

 Biologics are an emerging class of medications that target the underlying cause of psoriasis by affecting specific parts of the immune system.